LITTLE LEAGUE BASEBALL INTERNATIONAL TOURNAMENT

 Playing on the District all-star team is a privilege not only earned by skill on the field, but also by conduct, effort, and teamwork throughout the spring season.
 There is a commitment component that may require the player and family to forgo trips, vacations or gatherings during the tournament run.
 All team events are mandatory - emergency absences can be discussed with the head coach.

 This tournament runs form late June and potentially into the middle of August.
 Players must be available for games and practices which may be 6 or 7 days per week during the run.
 All players who are offered a spot on any of the teams have the option of declining their invitation.
-While there is a minimum play component to this tournament, depending on the size of the roster, it may be just 1 at bat per game or 1 at bat and 2 innings in the field.
+Minimum play requirements for this tournament are governed by the LL International Tournament rules for each age group.
 No player is guaranteed full game participation at any time.